 This is the address that will be used for the delivery of all government correspondence with your company, as well as for storing your statutory company registers for inspection.
 There are several rules surrounding the type of address you can use as a registered office:

 - It must be in the jurisdiction in which you incorporate your company (England and Wales, Scotland, or Northern Ireland).
-Whilst you are free to change your registered office at any point after incorporation, you cannot change the jurisdiction in which your company is registered.
+Whilst you are free to change your registered office at any point after incorporation, you cannot change its jurisdiction without deregistering your company then reregistering it in the new jurisdiction.

 - It must be a physical address